Skip to main content

 How do I notify HSBC of a death?

-You can notify HSBC by calling their bereavement team on 0800 085 1992, or by completing their online bereavement form.
-Have the death certificate and your identification ready before you make contact.
+You can let HSBC know by calling their bereavement team on 0800 085 1992, or by filling in their online bereavement form.
+Have the death certificate and your own identification beside you before you get in touch.

 What documents does HSBC need for bereavement?

-HSBC typically requires: Death certificate (original or certified copy), Will (if available), Grant of Probate (if applicable), Photo ID of person dealing with estate (if not an HSBC customer), Completed closure form.
-It is a good idea to have certified copies of the death certificate ready, as originals may be retained temporarily.
+HSBC usually asks for: Death certificate (original or certified copy), Will (if available), Grant of Probate (if applicable), Photo ID of person dealing with estate (if not an HSBC customer), Completed closure form.
+It helps to have certified copies of the death certificate ready, as originals are sometimes held on to for a while.

 How long does HSBC take to process a bereavement?